kailash-manasarovar/statement/docs/timeline/2024/december.md

 - Sunday 1st December, my laptop is inaccessible.
 The password does not work at all.
 - Even though I change the password regularly, it worked a few days ago.
 - I believe hackers have infiltrated my machine and forced me to have to reformat it again.
-- I was unable to recover access myself and had to get help from a local technician here in Bangkok where I'm staying.
+- I was unable to recover access myself and had to get help from a [local technician here in Bangkok](../../content/images/reformat-machine.JPG) where I'm staying.
 - I lose a bunch of *extremely* interesting screenshots taken over the month of November - since I last reformated the machine - in the process.
+These include:
+    - More pictures of targeted women.
+    - Pictures of possums.
+    - A picture of a woman I saw on the beach but about 20 years younger.
+    - A very threatening picture of a man (rather like the [picture of the gypsy I saw in France](august.md#followed-by-the-gypsy-in-france).
+    - Direct references to Domingo and Carmen Cano, poison and murder.
 - When I look at Twitter on my mobile, the first two likes are honey trap or fakes accounts that seem to be taking the piss out of the fact I cannot access my machine.
 - Taru Ann the Finnish honey trap account likes an old post of mine.